 As a policy document, the CAP would not directly result in impacts related to wildlife species of special status.
 However, implementation of some CAP actions may promote infrastructure development within the urbanized portions of the City and could result in impacts to species through construction activities.
-CAP Actions BE-1.1, BE-1.2, and BE-2.1 through BE-2.3 promote electrification and decarbonization of new and existing single-family homes.
-Measure BE-3 encourages energy efficiency upgrades and retrofits to existing buildings and commercial and multifamily buildings.
-Measure T-1 would improve bicycle and pedestrian facilities throughout the City, Measures T-4, T-5, and T-7 would expand EV charging stations and supporting infrastructure.
-Action BE 1.6 would result in the potential expansion of the existing WPCF cogeneration facility to produce more biogas.
+CAP Measures BE-1 and BE-2 promote electrification of existing buildings, Measure T-1 would improve bicycle and pedestrian facilities throughout the City, Measures T-4, T-5, and T-7 would expand EV charging stations and supporting infrastructure, and Measure BE-3 encourages energy efficiency upgrades and retrofits to existing buildings and commercial and multi-family buildings.
 CAP Measure WW-1 would incentivize water efficiency retrofits to existing buildings and landscaped areas.
 These actions have the potential to disturb nesting habitat for birds and raptors protected under Sections 3503, 3503.5, and 3513 of the CFGC and under the MBTA.
 However, construction activities for future CAP projects would be required to comply with the provisions of the MBTA and CFGC Sections 3503, 3503.5, and 3513 in order to avoid impacts to protected birds and would be reviewed for consistency with City, State, and federal policies related to protected species.
 As such, the CAP and CEQA GHG Emissions Thresholds would not have a substantial adverse effect on special-status wildlife species.
 Therefore, the CAP would result in a less-than-significant impact related to special-status wildlife species.